Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 South Florida Stats and Trends

-- Thus far this year South Florida has two wins against the spread.
+- South Florida has two wins against the spread in five games this year.

-- The Bulls have been underdogs by 8.5 points or more four times this year and have covered the spread twice.
+- This season, the Bulls have two ATS wins in four games as an underdog of 8.5 points or more.

-- South Florida's games this season have gone over the total in three out of five opportunities (60%).
+- South Florida's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

 - The Bulls have seven giveaways this season, while the Golden Hurricane have nine takeaways .